 Liesbeth Janssen was a Humboldt Research Fellow at Heinrich-Heine-Universität in Düsseldorf.
-In April 2017 she became assistant professor at Technische Universiteit Eindhoven, the Netherlands.
+In April 2017 she became associate professor at Eindhoven Universiteit of Technology, the Netherlands.

-SEVEN QUESTIONS ASKED OF DR. JANSSEN
+SEVEN QUESTIONS ASKED OF ... ...
+DR. JANSSEN

 I think good inspiration can come from anywhere, especially from talking to other people, but turning inspiration into an actual feasible idea requires me to simply sit down, focus, and think.
 In my case, most of my scientific ideas need some time to mature and to be thought through carefully.